APPREHENSION, FEAR OR PHOBIA ?

 Grandis Ose

-Your message has been successfully sent, and I will get back to you as soon as possible.
+Your message has been received, and I’ll get back to you as soon as possible.

 Warm regards,